fritzvd/pull-me-tender/README.md

 If you want to work on it send me a pull-request (I'll see if I need to pull with `pull-me-tender`) and I'll get back to you.

 # license:
 ISC, open source, free as in beer.
-Open as in: we don't judge.
+Open as in: we don't judge :dizzy_face:.